Q What’s your favourite cake or pudding?

 Q Are you making another series of your TV show?

 A No plans at the moment.
 I’m having some time off work at the moment.

 Q How can I apply to be in the audience of your TV show?

 A You need to get on my mailing list via the homepage.
 I’ll send out information on how to apply for the free tickets to be in the audience.

 Q Why do you always mention your mailing list?

 A Because it’s an awesome place to be.
 Folk who are on it get to buy supercheap tickets for my new material nights ‘Sarah Millican and Friends’ which pop up all over the place and are great fun.
-They also get to buy tour tickets before everyone else and get to apply to be in the TV show audience.
-And I usually mention food in my mailouts too.
+They also get to buy tour tickets before everyone else.

 Q Would you like to come round to mine for your tea?